cmemc - Python Scripts¤

 Assuming you have already configured your cmemc connection, using it in Python scripts is quite easy.

-This will tell cmemc to use the configured connection my-dev-cmem
+This will tell cmemc to use the configured connection my-dev-cmem.

 Running commands¤